5 Water Based Mascaras for Lash Extensions — Because We Know You Can’t Resist

 Flattering Lipstick Colors

-Contrary to what some may think, light-skinned ladies can wear shades that range from barely there to bright and bold!
+Fair skin contenders can wear shades that range from barely there to bright and bold.
 When shopping for the perfect nude, look for shades that have a slight pink or peach note, so that you don’t look washed out.
-We love the YSL Rouge Volupté is Fetish Pink!
+We love the YSL Rouge Volupté is Nude Beige for this step.